 The south facing side of the canyon is littered with granite cliffs and spires.
 If you have not been here it's certainly time to go.
-There is camping right before the trail head as well as a bathroom right there in the parking lot.
+There is camping right before the trailhead as well as a bathroom right there in the parking lot.
 Most of the approaches to the spires can be a bit grueling, especially the ones further down the canyon.

 Another thing to be noted, blodgett rock at times can be the ever puckering big loose block, super scaly, kitty litter type.
-The important thing to remember is your climbing in Montana, and youre going to run into the choss sooner than later.
+The important thing to remember is you're climbing in Montana, and youre going to run into the choss sooner than later.
 The climbing is mostly lay-backing in dihedrals but expect to also see face climbing, runnel mc dunnels, slabs, and rare jam cracks.
 I think that about does it for the description.
 If you can top this by all means do so, I just couldnt bare to see one of Montanas better areas absent on Mountain Project.

 Approach: If you are gathering most of your information out of the falcon guide book do not pay much attention to the worthless approach descriptions.
 When you are somewhat in line with your climb, scout a line up the talus, find a log crossing, shed a layer, and convince your partner to carry the rope.
 If this is your first climb in the canyon count on an all day event and start early.

 Descent: The decents in Blodgett can be tricky so leave ample time for getting down and know whether you need 2 ropes for the rap.

 On your left is parking for a couple of dozen vehicles and an outhouse.
 Here is the trailhead for Blodgett Canyon.